 Remember that you and your business are separate entities from the solo 401k trust.
 The entity buying the crypto will be your solo 401k.
 Therefore, you must open an account with a crypto exchange under the solo 401k trust.

 If you’re only going to invest through your Roth solo 401k, then you only need the one exchange account.
-However, if you’re also going to be buying crypto through your traditional solo 401k account as well, then you’ll need to open an additional crypto exchange account to keep them separate.
+However, if you’re also going to be buying crypto through your traditional solo 401k account as well, then you’ll need to open an additional crypto exchange account to keep investments from each account separate from one another.

 5. Buy and sell crypto

-Once the accounts are made with the crypto exchange, you can fund your exchange account through your solo 401k bank and start buying and selling coins.
+Once the accounts are created with a crypto exchange, you can fund your exchange account through your solo 401k bank and start buying and selling coins.

 Remember not to mix any of the crypto purchased by your solo 401k with your personal accounts.
-This is a very serious matter to pay attention to and penalties can be extremely steep for breaking the rules.
-For example, your solo 401k crypto cannot be sent to your personal account for any reason as that would be a prohibited transaction.
+For example, your solo 401k crypto cannot be sent to your personal account for any reason, as that would be considered a prohibited transaction by the IRS.

 FAQ